You are here

 That's why I developed this coin with Dr. Cohen's inspiration.
 He has not only accepted his situation and 'what is,' he is actually grateful for what is.
 Yet, he continues to strive and contribute with a deep sense of gratitude.
 In this screen shot last week he told me 'Crisis is the beginning of new life!'

 The 'Coin of Happiness' is a constant reminder for each of us in our struggle each day flipping back and forth between accepting and striving as we search to be truly rich and happy.
-If you would like a 'Coin of Happiness' GO HERE.
-Supplies are limited and are on a first come first serve basis.

 Bottom line: Let's remember to try to deeply ACCEPT what is.
 Then STRIVE with all our abilities.
 When it doesn't work out so well flip the coin and ACCEPT.
 Ultimately the goal is to reach a level of feeling GRATEFUL for the good and the bad.

 May we all be blessed with the ability to find happiness in our lives.

 In this way, we will bring more happiness into the world as we pass it forward.

 Always taking you from where you are to where you want to go,